ahbrozowski/budgetapp/README.md

 # budgetapp
 #have Java 17 installed
 #Type ./mvnv clean install into command line
-#then type java -jar target/BudgetApp.jar
+#then type java -jar target\BudgetApp.jar or java -jar target/BudgetApp.jar
+#depending on your OS